jmears63/batogram/docs/batogram.md

 * The left and right arrow keys pan the spectrogram parallel to the time axis.
 * The page up and page down keys scroll the spectrogram parallel to the freqency axis.
 * The up and down arrow keys expand or compress the time range, leaving the frequency range unchanged.
+The range range is selected from a predefined set (1/2/5/120/20/50/etc ms per 100 pixels).

 Use shift together with a navigation key to apply larger increments.